archlinux/archinstall/docs/pull_request_template.md

 Any new feature or stability improvement should be tested if possible.
 Please follow the test instructions at the bottom of the README.

+*These PR guidelines will change after 2021-05-01, which is when `v2.1.4` gets released*